Dyslexia & Learning Disorder

-Assessment of Dyslexia and Learning Disability requires screening for other conditions that can cause academic underachievement in students with normal intelligence.
+Dyslexia and Learning Disorder assessment requires screening for other conditions that can cause academic underachievement in students with normal intelligence.
 The earliest signs of dyslexia are conditions like ADHD and speech disorders.
 Exclusion of other behavioural and emotional problems that can lead to difficulty with learning, attention and concentration is necessary.
-A thorough psychiatric evaluation is essential for this.

 Diagnosis of Dyslexia and Learning Disability entitles the student to waivers in Board Exams.
 These waivers and concessions are specified on the respective board websites.
 These include extra time, and provision of an amanuensis (writer), and exemption from a third language.
 For this it is essential to have documented assessment of the disability.
 It is important to identify dyslexia by 5-7 years of age as treatment is low cost and effective at this stage.
 Early diagnosis enables provision of remedial teaching which helps the child learn despite the disability.

-Pathfinder Clinic has expertise and the tools to test for dyslexia and learning disorders.
-We will provide you with a precise assessment of your childs' level of academic functioning in relation to international standards.
-Our team of mental health professionals specialised in child related problems will give clear answers to these pressing questions.
-If required your child will be given individualised remedial teaching that has benefitted so many others.
+Pathfinder Clinic has the expertise and the tools to test for dyslexia and learning disorders.
+We will provide you with a precise assessment of your child's level of academic functioning in relation to international standards.
+Our clinical psychologists specialised in child academic problems will give clear, usable guidance to questions regarding your childs learning difficulties.

 Indian students ranked 72nd of 73 countries in a comparative international survey (PISA) of 15-year-olds.
 All students were assessed on the same test for knowledge and skills in reading, mathematical and scientific literacy.
 A sample of more than 5000 students from 200 Indian schools were assessed in this program.
 In none of these categories did more than 17% of Indian students scored above baseline levels as compared to 81% of students from OECD countries (US, UK, Australia etc).